PaulDuvall/aws-5-mins/auto-block-suspicious-traffic/README.md

 In the demo, I will walkthrough a solution from the AWS blog post called [Automatically block suspicious traffic with AWS Network Firewall and Amazon GuardDuty](https://aws.amazon.com/blogs/security/automatically-block-suspicious-traffic-with-aws-network-firewall-and-amazon-guardduty/) that uses [AWS Network Firewall](https://aws.amazon.com/network-firewall/), [Amazon GuardDuty](https://aws.amazon.com/guardduty/), [AWS Lambda](https://aws.amazon.com/lambda/), [AWS Security Hub](https://aws.amazon.com/security-hub/), [Amazon EventBridge](https://aws.amazon.com/eventbridge/), [AWS Step Functions](https://aws.amazon.com/step-functions/), and [Amazon VPC](https://aws.amazon.com/vpc/).
 It's launched via an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) stack.
 The CloudFormation template defines resources that are automatically provisioned for the services I just listed.

+In this scenario, Amazon GuardDuty is automatically running behavior checks like backdoors.
+It sends this event data to AWS Security Hub.
+These events are sent to Amazon EventBridge which filters this data and runs a Step Function state machine if it meets the pattern criteria.
+In this step function, it's entering data into a DynamoDB table and running a Lambda function that sends notifications and uses AWS Network Firewall to block traffic.
+In the demo, you'll be using a test event to mimic GuardDuty and Security Hub events to be detected by EventBridge.

+With this approach, it can automatically detect and block suspicious network traffic without human intervention.

 ## Launch CloudFormation Stack